BestTimesToVisit.com Logo

 Levada Walking Tours (Guided)

-While not strictly transportation, guided levada walks often include transport to and from trailheads, especially for more remote routes.
-This is a fantastic way to experience Madeira's famous irrigation channels and lush nature.
+While not strictly transportation, guided levada walks often include transport to and from the trailheads, which are frequently inaccessible by public transport.
+This is the best way to experience Madeira's famous irrigation channels and lush landscapes safely.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.